 Compassion in Action

-Compassion means more than caring.
-It means being moved to respond, to actively engage to ease pain, sorrow, oppression, and injustice.
+Compassion means caring enough to respond: to actively engage to ease pain, comfort sorrow, oppose injustice and oppression.

 Each action we take – in love, with love, for love – affirms our own humanity and touches the dignity and humanity of those to whom we respond, one heart at a time.